 Age-Friendly in Practice

-- Recognize the wide range of capacities and resources among older people
+● recognise the wide range of capacities and resources among older people;

-- Promote older people’s inclusion in and contribution to all areas of community life
+● promote older people’s inclusion in and contribute to all areas of community life.

 The WHO Age-friendly Cities Framework

 The WHO Age-friendly Cities framework developed in the Global Age-friendly Cities Guide proposes eight interconnected domains that can help to identify and address barriers to the well-being and participation of older people.

 These domains overlap and interact with each other.
 For example, respect is reflected in the accessibility of public buildings and spaces and in the range of opportunities that the city offers to older people for social participation, entertainment, volunteering or employment.